shivani-data/E-commerce/README.md

+# E-commerce
-# This is a basic html and css website
+This is a basic html and css website